 Use this procedure to update the details of multiple operating systems.
-This example shows you how to assign each operating system a partition table called Kickstart default, a configuration template called Kickstart default.
+This example shows you how to assign each operating system a partition table called Kickstart default, a configuration template called Kickstart default PXELinux, and a provisioning template called Kickstart Default.